 The Irani people of Pakistan and India — a separate, but closely related community — may speak Dari (as the Afghans do), but it’s much more likely they speak Gujarati as their mother tongue and of course English, particularly in the case of younger generations.

-I’d say Farsi is about a 4/5 in difficulty for an English speaker, roughly as hard as learning Korean for an English speaker.
+I’d say Persian is about a 4/5 in difficulty for an English speaker, roughly as hard as learning Korean for an English speaker.
 It’s easier than Arabic or Chinese, however.

 Grammar: 2/5 difficulty.
-Grammatically Farsi is not too hard, especially spoken Farsi.
-It’s easier than French, and about as hard as Hebrew.
+Grammatically, Persian is not too hard, especially spoken Persian.
+It’s easier than French and about as hard as Hebrew.
 It has fewer tenses, but it clusters different forms of verbs together to express other tenses.
 It’s a bit like how in English we say “would have” to express a conditional, rather than changing the word “have” directly (like in Spanish or French).
 There’s no grammatical gender or noun classes.

 Writing system: 3/5 difficulty.
 The character set is based on the Arabic alphabet, so you have to learn to read that (and read right to left!).
 It’s not hard though (only 32 letters) and you can learn it pretty quickly.
 The difficulty is that if you learn to read it, you can’t necessarily write it, because lots of letters make the same sound!

 Vocabulary: 5/5.
 The vocabulary will be totally unfamiliar, unless you know a nearby regional language like Arabic or Urdu.
 So that’s a 5/5 in difficulty.